xmr-ru/xmr_ru/content/logs/monerotopia-2022/09-rolf-van-wegberg-monero-and-dark-markets-en.md

 ---
-title: "Rolf van Wegberg from Delft University of Technology on Monero & Dark Markets – Monerotopia 2022"
+title: "Rolf van Wegberg from Delft University of Technology on Monero & Dark Markets"
 date: "2022-05-11"
 categories:
   - ""